pyside/pyside2-setup/doc/typesystem_specifying_types.rst

     and "long long" become "long" but we should prefer the "qint64" version.
 For this reason we mark "long long" with preferred-conversion="no".

+    The *optional* **default-constructor** specifies the minimal constructor call to build one value of the primitive-type.
+This is not needed when the primitive-type may be built with a default constructor (the one without arguments).

     The *optional* **preferred-conversion** attribute tells how to build a default instance of the primitive type.
 It should be a constructor call capable of creating a instance of the primitive type.
 Example: a class "Foo" could have